 Title IX Office’s Sexual Misconduct Prevention Programs

-Intersections: Preventing Harassment & Sexual Violence: All new employees, including temporary, part-time employees, are required to complete the online program Intersections: Preventing Harassment & Sexual Violence within 60 days of their respective hire dates.
-The course takes about one hour to complete, and is divided into the following main sections: avoiding unlawful sexual harassment, avoiding abusive behavior, protecting students, crimes and conduct violations, and employee roles and responsibilities.
+Preventing Harassment & Sexual Violence: All new employees, including temporary, part-time employees, are required to complete an online program within 60 days of their respective hire dates.
+The course takes about one hour to complete, and discusses avoiding sexual harassment, avoiding abusive behavior, protecting students, crimes and conduct violations, and employee roles and responsibilities.
 There is an advanced section of this course for supervisors.

 Ongoing Employee Educational Programs

-Bridges, Taking Action: This online course builds upon the knowledge gained through Intersections and includes a more in-depth review of inappropriate workplace behavior through the use of examples as applied under University policies.
-As with Intersections, there is a supervisor version of this course.
+Wake Forest offers an online course that builds upon the knowledge gained through the new employee course and includes a more in-depth review of inappropriate workplace behavior through the use of examples as applied under University policies.
+There is also a supervisor version of this course.

 Student Educational Programs

-HavenPlus: All incoming graduate students and professional school students are required to successfully complete HavenPlus, a two-part online course administered by the Title IX Office.
-Like Haven, this course provides an initial baseline understanding of relationship violence, sexual assault, sexual harassment and stalking.
+- New Graduate & Professional School Students: All incoming graduate students and professional school students are required to successfully complete a two-part online course administered by the Title IX Office.
+This course provides an initial baseline understanding of relationship violence, sexual assault, sexual harassment and stalking.
 The course includes a review of University policies, effective bystander intervention and case studies while emphasizing University resources and reporting options.
 Students must also complete a pre and post assessment.
 Students complete Part 1 prior to the start of the Fall semester.
 Part 2 of the course is completed 30 to 45 days following completion of Part 1.

-Sexual Assault Prevention Ongoing Education: The Title IX Office offers Sexual Assault Prevention Ongoing Education for current students.
-This online course is approximately 30 minutes in length and provides a review of what behaviors constitute sexual misconduct and ways in which to effectively intervene as a bystander.
-This course also engages students with recognizing their core values and builds upon those values to identify successful relationships.
+- Returning Students: The Title IX Office offers an online course that takes approximately 30 minutes and provides a review of what behaviors constitute sexual misconduct and ways in which to effectively intervene as a bystander.
+Ongoing Sexual Assault Prevention also engages students with recognizing their core values and builds upon those values to identify successful relationships.
 Students complete a pre-course assessment as well as a post-course assessment that provide benchmarks to gauge learning outcomes.
 This course is also delivered in two parts, with Part 2 to be completed 30 to 45 days after completion of Part 1.

 WORKSHOPS AND PROGRAMS BY REQUEST

 The Title IX Office is available to provide workshops and programs upon request.
-Please contact Title IX Coordinator, Tanya Jachimiak at firstname.lastname@example.org or 336-758-7258 for information and availability.
+Please contact Aishah Casseus, Director of the Title IX Office and Section 504 Coordinator by phone at 336.758.7258 or by email at firstname.lastname@example.org.